I Found A Place

 Growing up, multi-media artist Hannah Somers was surrounded by household objects that appeared to represent her family’s relationship to her Trinidadian heritage on her mother’s side.
 Although this culture was not an integral part of her childhood, Somers held a sense of reverence for these items—engraved drums, tribal masks, and colorful fabrics—that seemingly embodied a history and a community beyond the walls of her home in London, Ontario.
-It was only as she grew older that she came to realize that these were not prized cultural artifacts but instead cheap trinkets, many of them purchased at souvenir stores—stores which perpetuate stereotypes of the “exotic”—by her mother’s adoptive parents while on vacation.
+It was only as she grew older that she came to realize that some of these were not cultural artifacts but rather tourist trinkets, many of them purchased at souvenir stores, stores which perpetuate stereotypes of the “exotic”.